Agriculture

 Agro-produce Manufacturing Units

-These type of industries manufactures new products.
-The finished products are entirely different from the original raw material.
+• What they do: Manufacture new products which are entirely different from the original raw material.

 Agro-inputs Manufacturing Units